 It’s that time of year again.
 The holiday parties are over, the decorations are packed away, and the reality of winter is setting in.
-Snowfall amounts and icy temperatures are a frequent topic of conversation among caregivers and seniors.
+Snowfall amounts and icy temperatures are a frequent topic of conversation among caregivers and seniors, especially in states that experience all four seasons.
 Spring seems far away.
 It’s easy to see how a case of the post-holiday blues can set in.

 If you find yourself struggling with a case of the post-holiday blues every year, know that you aren’t alone.
 Experts say 15% of the population experience feelings of sadness and lethargy during the winter months.
 About one-third of people are actually diagnosed with depression or Seasonal Affective Disorder severe enough that medical intervention is required.